 Division/Section meeting at which the contestant is selected.

 By abstract deadline, Divisions/Sections must submit to the IADR Global Headquarters the name or names of candidates, title(s) of their presentation(s), and the category in which each is entered.

-Please submit information to Sheri S. Herren, Strategic Programs Manager at email@example.com.
+Please submit information to Sheri S. Herren, Assistant Director of Strategic Programs at email@example.com.

-Candidates MUST submit an abstract and biosketch form via the IADR Meeting Abstract Submission site to the IADR Global Headquarters by the abstract deadline date of February 2, 2018, if they have been selected by their Division/Section (includes AADR).
+Candidates MUST submit an abstract and biosketch form via the IADR Meeting Abstract Submission site to the IADR Global Headquarters by the abstract deadline, if they have been selected by their Division/Section (includes AADR).

 Candidates must indicate on the biosketch form that they are IADR Unilever Hatton Competitors and the category in which they are entering (junior, or senior: basic science or senior: clinical research).

 Candidates will present their research in an oral presentation format (up to 10 minutes verbal presentation, and a question-and-answer period not to exceed 5 minutes).
 English language facility should not be a factor when the work is judged; however, the ability to communicate effectively with the reviewers is desirable.
 The Hatton Awards judging will occur privately on Tuesday, June 18, 2019.
 Competitors will be present during the judging to present their research and answer any questions the judges may have.
 Hatton competitors will be scheduled a second time to present their science to the general public in a poster presentation.
 Detailed instructions regarding the oral and poster presentations will be sent to all competitors.
 Entries in the three categories will be judged separately.

 In judging, the IADR Awards Review Committee will weigh participation as follows: 40% for verbal presentation, 30% for question-and-answer period, and 30% for scientific merit.